 Method 2: DIY your OBS Overlays & scenes

-The second method available to you is to create your own be right back screen from scratch.
-This method is by far the most time consuming, but learning how to create these assets can become a revenue source for yourself because live streamers are always on the lookout for new overlay assets to use.
+The second method available is creating your own be right back screen from scratch.
+This method is the most time-consuming method, but learning how to create these assets can become a revenue source because many streamers are always looking for new overlay assets to use.

 To create your own scenes, you’ll need a few resources: